dmbarbour/glas/docs/GlasConfigLang.md

 # Glas Configuration Language

 The glas configuration language is lightweight and generic.
+Support for computation is very limited, but there is ample support for modular composition and extension.
+This supports very large configurations.
+Instead of search paths or package managers, we'll tend to import a configuration file representing a community distribution of modules.

+## Data

+This language is dynamically typed, and supports very few data types.

+* integers
+* lists - including texts and tables
+* dictionaries with symbolic keys
+* variants as singleton dictionaries
+* locations - files, git repos, etc.
+* localizations - for latent binding

+The basic data is integers, lists, dictionaries, and variants.
+Basic data will translate to glas data, but only to a subset: we cannot represent arbitrary glas data in configurations.

+For example, there is no support for representing primitive pairs.

+Locations and localizations are kept abstract within configurations for security reasons,

+This will translate directly to glas data, though converting rationals is a little awkward because they don't have a standard representation in glas.

+Special data includes locations and localizations.

+* namespaces - functions, configurations

+rational numbers, lists,  and

+dictionaries, variants (as singleton dictionaries), and lists

+ limited support for data types.

+may grow very large: we'll often define every global module rather than define a generic search path.

+ However, there is ample support for modularity, given we expect to work with very *large* configurations.

+Every configuration file

+There is a simple language for expressing data.

+but every configuration file compiles to a [mixin](GlasNamespaces.md) that can manipulate the tacit namespace upon import.

+ that may introduce new definitions, rename or override prior definitions, and generally mess with

+ prior override, and  prior definitions.

+A configuration file

-Each configuration file represents a dictionary of [namespaces and mixins](GlasNamespaces.md).
-The primary configuration is the namespace 'config', but other namespaces may represent reusable components, mixins, or functions.
+A configuration file represents a collection of [namespaces and mixins](GlasNamespaces.md).
+Configuration files can modularly import other configuration files.

+.
+The primary configuration is the namespace 'config'.
+Each definition in

+, but other namespaces may represent reusable components, mixins, or functions.
 The definitions within each namespace must be acyclic, and there are no general loops, thus termination is guaranteed.

 Configured features are ultimately represented by names and data within the namespace.
-This must be interpreted by the application or runtime.

 ## Global Modules